lmxyjy/some-component/README.md

 # some-component
-some useful component for work
+some useful component for work.